 - You may be told: Medicare does not pay for therapy for certain diagnoses (conditions).

-FACT: Medicare requires SNFs and home health agencies to provide all medically necessary services to patients regardless of their diagnosis.
+FACT: Medicare requires SNFs and home health agencies to provide all medically necessary services regardless of diagnosis.

 - You may be told: Medicare does not cover home health services unless the patient is discharged from a hospital, SNF, or other facility.

-FACT: Under the home health payment system, Medicare pays a different amount based on where the patient was before admission to home care.
+FACT: Medicare pays a different amount based on where the patient was before admission to home care.
 Patients are eligible for home health no matter where they were before admission to home health.

 - You may be told: Medicare won't pay for home health care services after 30 days.